tupton/alfred-chrome-history/README.md

 `make workflow` will put any dependencies in place and build `alfred-chrome-history.alfredworkflow` in the current directory.

 Note that `sitepackages.py` attempts to find `alfred.py` and copy it into the workflow archive.
 Please let me know if this script fails to find `alfred.py`.
 It attempts to find it in both global installations and within a virtualenv, but I have only tested this on my local machine.

+`make dev` also puts dependencies in place so that the workflow can work when symlinked to the correct workflows directory as mentioned above.

 ## Thanks